 - Les couteaux sont derrière les assiettes.
 (The knives are behind the plates.)

-- Il faut essuyer la table.
-(You have to wipe the table.)
+- Il faut essuyer la table avec un essuie propre.
+(You have to dry the table with a clean cloth.)